 Patrick Bordnick (2004)

 Sin-Hwa Kang (2011)

 Hyunjeong Kim (2017)

 Young Minds Student Poster Research Awards

-All posters submitted by student presenters – those who have not finished their PhD program – are eligible to compete for the $250 award.
+All posters submitted by student presenters – those who have not finished their PhD program – are eligible to compete for the four $250 awards.
 Posters will be judged by the scientific chairs for scientific merit and ease of presentation.
 To see the complete list of the previous Student Poster Award recipients please visit www.interactivemediainstitute.com.
 Winners will be presented with a cash award and certificate of achievement.